OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 }
 ```

-### TODO - Test the button
+### Test the button

 The **Insert default gist** button should now work.
 Save all of your changes and run `npm start` if the server isn't already running.
 Open Outlook and compose a new message.
-When you choose the **Insert default gist** button, you should be prompted to configure the add-in.
+Choose the **Insert default gist** button, and you should be prompted to configure the add-in.

 ![A screenshot of the add-in's prompt to configure](images/addin-tutorial/addin-prompt-configure.PNG)